wisemen-digital/vue-core/README.md

 # Vue Core

-A powerful collection of essential packages driving multiple Wisemen frontend projects.
-Built for flexibility, performance, and seamless integration.
+A collection of packages for Wisemen frontend applications.

 ## Packages